atimpone/aws-foundation-journey/content/01-dev/03-reference/02-controlling-builder-team-access.md

 #### Allow Creation of IAM Roles Only When Permissions Boundary is Attached

-Allow builders to create IAM roles as long as the permissions boundary policy is attached at role creation time and the role name does not overlap with the foundation namespace.
+Allow builders to create IAM roles only if the standard team development permissions boundary policy is attached at role creation time and the role name does not overlap with the foundation namespace.

 ```
        {